gcapes/git-course/09-remote-collaboration.md

 conflict.
 Just like we did when we had to deal with the conflict when we were merging the branches.

 We edit the file.
 Then commit our changes.
-Now, if we push,
+Now, if we *push* ...

 ```{.bash}
 $ git push origin master
 ```

-All goes well.
+... all goes well.
 If we now go to GitHub and click on the "Overview" tab we can see where our repository diverged and came together again.

 This is where version control proves itself better than DropBox or GoogleDrive,